uniwebcms/framework/docs/testing-guide.md

 The web server will serve files from the `build_dev` folder.
 Initially, this folder will have a single file named `quick-tunnel.txt` containing the URL of the current [Cloudflare quick tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/do-more-with-tunnels/trycloudflare/) pointing to http://localhost:3005.
 The quick tunnel URL changes every time the server starts and looks like `https://[tunnel-sub-domain].trycloudflare.com`.

 The watch script will build a bundle of JavaScript files in dev mode and save them to the `build_dev/[module-name]` subfolder.
-The default module name is `StarterLibrary`.
 All source files under the `src` folder are watched for changes, and the target bundles are rebuilt as needed.

 The watch script output will give you the URL to connect your test website with your dev environment: